 According to EWG, polysilicone-11 has received a rating of 1 on a 1 to 10 scale, with 1 being the lowest hazard to health.
 As a class, the silicones used in cosmetic products (including polysilicone-11) are supported by scientific research and are considered safe for consumer use.

 Even though silicones have been proven both safe and effective for cosmetic purposes, a multitude of rumors exist claiming they are unsafe for topical use.
 For instance, there are claims that suggest topically applied silicones can lead to chronic diseases, such as rheumatoid arthritis, lupus, scleroderma, chronic fatigue, and cancer.
 However, it is not possible for topical silicones to cause or worsen any of these diseases because their molecules are too large to penetrate the skin, preventing them from entering the bloodstream.
-Claims that silicones can bioaccumulate (build up) in our bodies is also false since their size prevents them from being able to pass through cell membranes, a key requirement for bioaccumulation.
+Claims that silicones can bioaccumulate or build up in our bodies is also false since their size prevents them from being able to pass through cell membranes, a key requirement for bioaccumulation.

 The large molecular size of silicones also dispels the claim that these ingredients are unsafe for topical use because they are allergens.
 If a substance cannot penetrate the skin, it cannot react with cells of the immune system.
 Thus, silicones are not allergens.
-In fact, according to Skin Inc., silicones are so biologically inert when in contact with the skin, silicones are now replacing latex, a common allergen in adhesives, gloves, and a wide array of other items.
+In fact, silicones are so biologically inert when in contact with the skin, silicones are now replacing latex, a common allergen in adhesives, gloves, and a wide array of other items.

 In sum, polysilicone-11 and other types of silicones are safe and beneficial ingredients used in a wide variety of cosmetics and personal care products.